Monthly Archives: February 2013

 Salsa, the most basic relish of Southwestern cuisine and a well-loved dip, is sometimes known as salsa fresca or salsa ranchera.
-Store-bought salsas are generally quite good, not to mention convenient, but there’s nothing like making it fresh with really flavorful summer tomatoes.
-I like combining red and yellow tomatoes for a nice visual touch. […]
+Store-bought salsas are generally quite good, not to mention convenient, but there’s nothing like making fresh tomato salsa in midsummer.
+Homemade salsa tends to get liquidy as it stands, especially if you make it […]

 One of the gripes of many vegan bakers is that it’s too difficult to create brownies that are really fudgy instead of cake-like.
 Well, here they are: the ultimate fudgy brownies!
 The addition of pureed avocado creates a miracle of synergy with just 1/4 cup oil, resulting in one of the richest-tasting, fudgiest brownies I’ve […]

 Here’s an appealing cool salad that combines the familiar flavors of cold pasta, black-eyed peas and fresh corn, embellished with peppers and fresh herbs.
 This is a great pasta salad for everyday meals as well as company fare for summer.